What is anxiety and panic?

 Anxiety in my body

 Anxiety and panic can make you feel very uncomfortable in your body.
-This is because it triggers activity in the brainstem which is the survival part of the brain.
-From an evolutionary perspective this is very necessary for our survival.
+Because it triggers activity in the brainstem which is the survival part of the brain.
+However from an evolutionary perspective this is very necessary for our survival.
 We may need to use all of our physical and mental resources to escape a life threatening situation.
-The psychologist you see at Barrenjoey will help you to understand how your brain is functioning when your anxiety is triggered.
-This helps us understand some of the symptoms of anxiety and panic when we are distressed.
+Understanding how your brain is functioning when your anxiety is triggered can help you manage some of the symptoms of anxiety and panic when you are distressed.

-The rational mind knows we do not need to be so anxious and we should be able to relax more but this does not help.
-The physical reactions we have in an anxious situation can be automatically triggered through a process we call operant conditioning.
+Often our rational minds know we do not need to be so anxious about a situation but this does not help.
+Physical reactions can be automatically triggered through a process we call operant conditioning.
 Our psychologists have training in the neuroscience of anxiety and a range of evidence based treatments they will explain to you.

 Physical anxiety symptoms